terrorbyte/terrorshell/README.md

 * Package Manager Wrapper: Sometimes you don't want to have to remember which distro (or package manager) is on the computer you're using, with TerrorShell its as simple as 'install ' and the rest will be handled for you.
 See the wrapper documentation.
 TODO
 * Git Integration: One of the things you hear about a lot is shells having integration with Git and other source management systems.
 * Aliases: We attempted to try and create some of the best built in bash aliases to make your life that much easier (or quicker).
 See alias documentation.
 TODO
-* Modules: Tack in your new module (maybe SVN directory integration) into the .bashrc modules variable.
+* Modules: Tack in your new module (maybe SVN directory integration) into the .bashrc modules variable and the terrorshell module directory and you are off.
 * Installer / Updater: Stay up to date in a non-intrusive way.
 The updates are up to you.
 * Per-directory Commands: Sometimes you are in a specific directory you might need different aliases or scripts.